zaedaamrin/e-motion-cornell/design/team-contract.md

 3. By what means and how frequently will we meet or communicate?

     We will be meeting in person as well as online over zoom depending on our schedule to make thing easy for everyone.
     We are planning to meet at least two times per week.
-    We will frequently communicate in our group chat to keep all group members up to date with the project.
+(Sundays preferably, 7:30pm) We will frequently communicate in our group chat to keep all group members up to date with the project.

 4. How will we communicate and work with our client?